binaerbaum/goose-game-kata/README.md

 - Type `add player <name>` to add a player.
 - Type `move <name> 3, 4` to move the player with a specific dice roll.
 - Type `move <name>` if you want the system to move the player.
-- Type "quit" at any moment to quit the game.
+- Type `quit` at any moment to quit the game.
 - Have Fun!

-#Limitations
+# Limitations
 - The system does not keep track of the players turns, therefore a player can play as many times in a row as he or she may want.

-#Sample output
+# Sample output
 ```
 [info] Running ch.binaerbaum.goose.game.GooseGameApp
 Type "add player <name>" to add a player.